Liberal Arts Engagement Hub

 - Grant funding

-You may request up to $15,000 in funding to support such things as hiring a graduate or undergraduate research assistant, or another employee to assist with the project, purchasing supplies, providing catering for events, publicity, compensation for community participants, etc. If requesting funds, please indicate the amount desired, and how it would be allocated.
-You may also request help from LATIS (Liberal Arts Technologies and Innovation Services) in procuring software and setting up technology.
+You may request funding to support such things as hiring a graduate or undergraduate research assistant, or another employee to assist with the project, purchasing supplies, providing catering for events, publicity, compensation for community participants, etc. You may also request help from LATIS (Liberal Arts Technologies and Innovation Services) in procuring software and setting up technology.

-If you have questions on the Liberal Arts Engagement Hub, the Hub Residency Pilot, or the application process, please contact Amelious Whyte, director of public engagement, email@example.com.
+If you have questions on the Liberal Arts Engagement Hub, the Hub Residency Pilot, or the application process, please contact Amelious Whyte, director of public engagement, amelious at umn.edu.